fastify/fastify/docs/Serverless.md

 ### Submit build

-Next, submit your app to be built into a Docker image by running the following command (replacing `PROJECT-ID` and `APP-NAME` with your GCP project id and an app name:
+Next, submit your app to be built into a Docker image by running the following command (replacing `PROJECT-ID` and `APP-NAME` with your GCP project id and an app name):

 ```bash
 gcloud builds submit --tag gcr.io/PROJECT-ID/APP-NAME